realplatanopapi/mariopabon.com/_posts/2016-11-01-python-for-javascript-developers.md

 acquainted with Python, very fast.

-Unfortunately, I had a hard time finding good resources for learning Python that wasn't targeted to people who haven't programmed before.
+Unfortunately, I had a hard time finding good resources for learning Python that weren't targeted to people who haven't programmed before.
 I already knew how to program and am familiar with other languages, I just needed to learn the syntax and paradigms of this one specific programming language, Python.